 What Fire Safety Systems Need to be Retrofitted During a Renovation?

-While retrofitting outdated systems, businesses and building owners may also consider installing an integrated fire and security system for long-term ease of use, cost savings, and better overall system management.
-A dual system can provide peace of mind while facilitating a better flow of critical information in the event of an emergency, limiting false alarms and provoking quicker responses times.
+When retrofitting outdated systems, businesses and building owners should also consider installing an integrated fire and security system for long-term ease of use, cost savings, and better overall system management.
+A dual system can provide peace of mind while facilitating a better flow of critical information in the event of an emergency, limiting false alarms and providing quicker response times.

 Retrofitting Outdated Systems for Optimized Performance